CANDIDATE QUALIFYING REQUIREMENTS

 Write-in Candidate Qualifying Information:

 Write-in candidates, other than those running for President and Vice President, qualify during the same time period as regular candidates.
 There is no qualifying fee for write-in candidates.
 If someone qualifies for an office as a write-in candidate, their name does not appear on the ballot, but the notation "Write-in" and a blank line will appear on the General Election ballot beneath all of the other candidates for the office.
 Per Florida Statute, only write-in votes for qualified candidates are counted.
 Write-in candidates must reside in the district they seek to represent at the time of qualifying (School Board Only).

 Qualifying as a Candidate in a “closed” Primary Election

-The names of candidates who qualify as a Democrat or Republican will appear on the Primary Election ballot if there are other candidates running for the same office in the same party.
+The names of candidates who qualify will appear on the Primary Election ballot if there are other candidates running for the same office in the same party.
 The name of the Primary candidate who receives the most votes is placed on the General Election ballot.
-However, the names of minor party candidates, or candidates with no party affiliation, will appear only on the General Election ballot.
-If the only candidates who qualify are from the same party, the race will appear on the Primary ballot but all voters will be able to vote on that contest -- this is called a Universal Primary Contest.
+However, the names of candidates with no party affiliation will appear only on the General Election ballot.
+If the only candidates who qualify are from the same party, the race will appear on the Primary ballot, but all voters will be able to vote on that contest -- this is called a Universal Primary Contest.

 ★HOW TO RUN FOR OFFICE